Pro-Bono & Community Involvement

 We are also a member of JusticeNet, a “clearing house” which coordinates the provision of pro bono legal assistance to low-income and disadvantaged individuals and not-for-profit and community organisations in South Australia.

-We are also (through one of our commercial litigation partners) a member of the Federal Court Referral Scheme, which coordinates pro bono legal assistance for parties to proceedings in the Federal Court where this is in the interests of justice.
+Further, through one of our commercial litigation partners, we are also a member of the Federal Court Referral Scheme, which coordinates pro bono legal assistance for parties to proceedings in the Federal Court where this is in the interests of justice.

 Some examples of pro bono legal work we have recently undertaken include:

 - Representing a disadvantaged individual in an ACCC prosecution in the Federal Court for supplying infant sleeping bags which did not comply with Australian Standards, in contravention of the Trade Practices Act 1974 (strict liability offences).